How to Make a YouTube Video (Beginner’s Guide)

 Step 7.
 Record your desktop

-It’s perfect for anyone who needs to make instructional videos on YouTube and we have a ton of help videos to get you started.
+Pick your favorite screen recorder and walk through your script as you record your desktop.
+Here at TechSmith, we use Camtasia for our YouTube videos.
+It’s perfect for anyone who needs to make instructional videos on YouTube, and we have many tutorial videos to get you started.

-1. Record your screen
+1. Record your screen.

-2. Customize your settings
+2. Customize your settings.

 Next, choose other inputs to record along with the screen.
 Options include webcam, microphone audio, and system audio.
 Select the down arrow or double arrows next to each to choose a specific microphone or webcam.

-Finally, click ‘Start Recording’ to begin.
+Finally, click “Start Recording” to begin.

-3. Finish Recording
+3. Finish recording.

-When you’re finished recording, click the Camtasia recorder icon in the taskbar, then the stop button.
+When finished recording, click the Camtasia recorder icon in the taskbar, then the stop button.
 If you need to re-record, choose ‘delete’ to start over.

-Quick Tip: Press “F10” to stop a recording, or “F9” to pause/resume a recording.
+Quick Tip: Press “F10” to stop a recording or “F9” to pause/resume a recording.

 To finish the recording, click the Camtasia icon in the Apple menu bar, then click “Stop Recording.”
 Or, if you need to re-record, choose “Start Over.”